yaya2devops/bachelor-guide/docs/contributions.md

 # BACHELOR in Computer Engineering | Details
 Hey there, and I hope this has been helpful in your studies.
-The project is constantly being improved and we believe that with your value, we can be of greater assistance to other students.
-As a result, we welcome your contribution at any given time.
+The project is constantly being improved, we believe that collaboration and community involvement are key to the success of any project, and we welcome your ideas and contributions.
+Whether you have expertise to share, documents to volunteer, or simply want to stay up-to-date on the latest developments, we encourage you to get involved and make a difference.
+We look forward to working with you and making a positive impact together.
+Thank you again for your support.

 ![Banner](images/banner.png)